New Polish PM brings same old government

 Meanwhile, the Polish opposition noted that the right-wing PiS party chief, Jaroslaw Kaczynski, was still the power behind the throne.

-"We all know that we are not dealing with an independent entity, but with Kaczynski's anointed one," Michal Szczerba, an MP from the centre-right Civic Platform said.
+"We all know that we are not dealing with an independent entity [Morawiecki], but with Kaczynski's anointed one," Michal Szczerba, an MP from the centre-right Civic Platform party, said.

-"Morawiecki wants to be modern and European, credible in Europe, but on the other hand he has to take care of his political backing on the rightwing fringe [of PiS]", he said.
+"Morawiecki wants to be modern and European, credible in Europe, but on the other hand he has to take care of his political backing", he said.

-Grezgorz Schetyna, the Civic Platform leader, said Morawiecki had "a difficult political position".
+Grzegorz Schetyna, the Civic Platform leader, said Morawiecki had "a difficult political position".

-"It's not easy to be prime minister in a government where Kaczynski calls the shots," he said, describing Morawiecki as "impotent" to an extent.
+"It's not easy to be prime minister in a government where Kaczynski calls the shots," he said, describing Morawiecki as being "impotent" to an extent.

 Free media

-There was also little to feed Juncker and Tusk's "hopes" in PiS treatment of indepedent media.
+There was also little to feed Juncker and Tusk's "hopes" in PiS treatment of independent media.

-Polish authorities, on Monday, ramped up pressure on TVN24, a private broadcaster, when KRRiT, the Polish media regulator, fined it 1.5 million zloty (€360,000) for its coverage of anti-PiS protests in December last year.
+Polish authorities, on Monday, ramped up pressure on TVN24, a private broadcaster, when KRRiT, the Polish media regulator, fined it 1.5 million zloty (€360,000) for its coverage of anti-PiS protests in parliament in December last year.

-It said TVN24's programmes had been guilty of "promoting illegal activities and encouraging behaviour that threatens security", forcing TVN24 to defend its reputation.
+It said TVN24's programmes had been guilty of "promoting illegal activities and encouraging behaviour that threatens security", forcing TVN24 to defend its editorial policy.

-TVN24 reporters "did not create an atmosphere of support for the events, but related in the fullest possible way, what took place", the broadcaster said.
+TVN24 reporters "did not create an atmosphere of support for the events, but related, in the fullest possible way, what took place", the broadcaster said.

-"Showing the facts, where they are legal or not, cannot be treated as encouraging to any kind of action," it added.
+"Showing the facts, whether they are legal or not, cannot be treated as encouragement for any kind of action," it added.

 Dorota Glowacka, a lawyer for the Helsinki Foundation for Human Rights, a Polish NGO, told the Reuters news agency that KRRiT's decision was "very disturbing".